 Right then.
 There's a Neil Tennant interview coming up, but first let's get some housekeeping out of the way.

-Secondly, once you’ve listened to that, we’ve put together a Spotify playlist of some of the songs Neil mentions during the course of the interview.
+We've put together a Spotify playlist of some of the songs Neil mentions during the course of the interview.

 (Actually the Demi Lovato one is our fault, apols.)